Milena Jesenská: Milena Jesenská's daughter

 Jana "Honza" Krejcarová, the daughter of Jesenská and Jaromír Krejcar, was a writer for the Czech underground publication Půlnoc in the early 1950s and for Divoké víno in the 1960s.
 In 1969 her biography of her mother was printed under the title Adresát Milena Jesenská.
 "Written at a time when the new freedom that had dawned in Czechoslovakia under Dubček was already doomed, it was rushed to the printer unedited and unchecked [...].
 In the event it was too late to escape the clamp-down; the book never reached the Prague shops and only the odd copy was smuggled out of the country."

 In music

 Jesenská was the subject of a cantata for soprano and orchestra, entitled Milena, by the Argentine composer Alberto Ginastera.
 Ginastera's work was based on Kafka's letters.

 British Industrial musician Bryn Jones, under the moniker of Muslimgauze, included a track named after her in his album Opaques.

-French singer songwriter, Dominique A, wrote a song dedicated to Milena Jesenská in the song "Milena Jesenská" of his 1998 single Ep "L'Attirance" (Ovni Records - Acuarela).
+French singer-songwriter, Dominique A, wrote a song dedicated to Milena Jesenská in the song "Milena Jesenská" of his 1998 single Ep "L'Attirance" (Ovni Records - Acuarela).

-American singer songwriter, Rhett Miller, mentions Milena in the song "Our Love" of his 2002 debut album "The Instigator".
+American singer-songwriter, Rhett Miller, mentions Milena in the song "Our Love" of his 2002 debut album "The Instigator".

-French-American musical group Moriarty referenced Milena in the song called "Za Milena J." of his 2015 album "Epitaph" and his relationship with Franz Kafka.
+French-American musical group Moriarty referenced Milena in the song called "Za Milena J." of his 2015 album "Epitaph" and her relationship with Franz Kafka.

+In popular culture

+The 2025 novel "Letters To Kafka" by Christine Estima explores the life of Milena Jesenská from a first-person point of view, imagining what her letters to Kafka might have said, and also her role as a resistance fighter during the rise of fascism in Europe in the 1930s.
+The novel is published by House of Anansi Press and was published September 9, 2025.